Gregorio Di Leo: Semi-contact karate career

-Gregorio Di Leo has been the one of the few European athletes capable of winning a team competition in the United States, together with Roberto Bellotti (Amerikick International, Atlantic City, 2005), and he is the only European athlete that has been able to win a race in Central America (Guatemala City, Great Maya Challenge, 2006).
+Gregorio Di Leo has been one of the few European athletes capable of winning a team competition in the United States, together with Roberto Bellotti (Amerikick International, Atlantic City, 2005), and he is the only European athlete that has been able to win a race in Central America (Guatemala City, Great Maya Challenge, 2006).

 Di Leo is part of the Aikya Team, established by Giampaolo Calajòi, who was himself a Kickboxing World Champion and member of Team Bestfighters, founded by Italian national coach Gianfranco Rizzi.
 Gregorio Di Leo is a psychologist, who graduated at the University of Padova in 2006.
 He is a martial arts teacher, personal trainer, and human resources consultant.
 During his career, he has run several seminars in Kickboxing throughout Italy, Bulgaria, South Korea, the United States, and Norway.

 In 2010, Di Leo created the "Intensive Point Fight Training" method.
 The goal of the program is to promote a global approach to human sport performance in Kickboxing.

 In the same year, he took part in the inaugural SportAccord 2010 World Combat Games held in Beijing and won gold in the -74 kg category of Semi-contact Kickboxing.

 Di Leo is vice-president of Aikya Team and an alumnus of Giampaolo Calajò.